 If you'll permit me this little mental exercise, I think it's been a good thing to have been so deprived.
 Hydrangeas, for example, have bloomed every year, even in the worst drought months.
 I've gotten used to small flower heads, dull colors, and quick fade.

 This year I can hardly believe the difference, and it is so energizing!
+Once again I see why this is a favorite of southern gardeners.

 I am almost compelled to get my tape measure out to boast about bloom size.
 I've been so much more attentive to pruning, because this year, the plants are growing instead of just surviving.